cision/rover-ui/src/STORYBOOK_OUTLINE.md

 ---

-RoverUI is a collection UI components that define TrendKite's design language.
-These components should help you build applications in React that look and feel right.
+RoverUI is a collection of UI components originally built for and by Cision.
+These components should help the Cision team build applications that look hot, in React, quickly.

 ### Installation